Pub/Sub

 type Publisher interface {

-// Publish publishes provided messages to given topic.
+// Publish publishes provided messages to the given topic.

 //